MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Two IDictionary implementations have been provided, DictionaryKeyValuePair.cls and ScriptingDictionary.cls

-The ScriptingDictionary.Create has one optional parameter, compareMethod.
+The ScriptingDictionary.Create() has one optional parameter:

- -The compareMethod specifies how string keys are handled either case sensitive or ignore case.
+ - compareMethod : Specifies how string keys are handled either case sensitive or ignore case.
+Default value is vbBinaryCompare.

+ Example

   Dim myDictionary As IDictionary 'or could use As ScriptingDictionary

   Set myDictionary = ScriptingDictionary.Create(VBA.vbTextCompare)

-The DictionaryKeyValuePair.Create has two optional parameters
+The DictionaryKeyValuePair.Create() has the two optional parameters:

- -The compareMethod specifies how string keys are handled either case sensitive or ignore case.
+ - compareMethod : Specifies how string keys are handled either case sensitive or ignore case.
+Default value is vbBinaryCompare.

- -The encodingMethod for improved performance for case sensitive string keys, the option TextEncodingMethod.temAscii should only be used where string keys are ASCII compatible.
+ - encodingMethod : Secifies which encoding method to use on case sensitive string keys i.e. Unicode or ASCII.
+Default value is TextEncodingMethod.temUnicode

+   Dim myDictionary As IDictionary 'or could use As DictionaryKeyValuePairDictionaryKeyValuePair

+  Set myDictionary = DictionaryKeyValuePair.Create(VBA.vbTextCompare, TextEncodingMethod.temAscii)

 **Add, CompareMode, Count, Exists, Item, Key, Items, Keys, Remove, RemoveAll**